 Check out our ever-updating list of eco-friendly opportunities open to our coexist community.
 Have an opportunity to add?
 Email me at email@example.com!
 Check out the latest opps, below!

-$4,400 COE 2022-23 Research Fellowships: We will start accepting applications for our COE summer 2022, fall 2022 and spring 2023 research fellowships in December 2021!
+Apply today! $4,400 COE 2022-23 Research Fellowships: Now accepting applications for our COE summer 2022, fall 2022 and spring 2023 research fellowships!
 The College of the Environment (COE) Fellowship Program allows current Wesleyan undergraduate students to undertake research on environmental topics under the guidance of a faculty mentor during summer or fall or spring semesters.
 Fellowships are available to all current Wesleyan undergraduate students, regardless of class year or major, and may be undertaken at Wesleyan or off-campus.
 Check out the wide range of past COE research fellowship awardees, and their projects, here!
 Students must be current Wesleyan undergraduate students for the duration of their fellowship.
-All COE summer fellowships carry a stipend of $4,400.
+All full COE summer fellowships carry a stipend of $4,400.
 Fall and spring semester amounts will vary based upon duration and hours per week spent on research.
-Applications open in December 2021!
+Deadline to apply: February 21.

 The Summer Institute on Sustainability and Energy is currently recruiting fellows for their 11th annual program.
 The program will consider the process of finding ecosystems in energy and the environment and how to mobilize change to affect climate change and address issues of environmental justice.
 The program will be presented virtually this year.
 Application deadline: June 1, 2021.